OpenTranslationBible/open-bible/en-GB/18.Job/md/job-05.md

 ## Job 5:6

-> For disaster does not come from the dust,
+> For calamity does not arise from the dust,
 > Nor does trouble sprout from the ground,

 ## Job 5:7